thegeeklab/ansible-doctor/docs/content/usage/configuration.md

     # variables will be displayed in a tabular format instead of plain markdown sections.
     # NOTE: This option does not support rendering multiline code blocks.
     tabulate_vars: False
+    # When set to `True`, variables will be sorted alphabetically in the output.
+    # When set to `False`, variables will maintain their original order.
     sort_vars: True

 renderer: